ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 > Haskell uses a _decidable_ type system (the Hindley-Milner system) which allows the type-checking algorithm to always terminate without the user having to supply type annotations; in the above example we see the utility of this: using partial application wisely, we can achieve the desired signature function very concisely.

-> Concise code has very far-reaching implications than just "looking clever": it greatly simplifies reasoning, correctness checks, refactoring and knowledge propagation.
-This is one of the many examples in which Haskell's theoretical foundations enable very practical advantages.
+> Concise code has very far-reaching implications, besides just "looking clever": it greatly simplifies reasoning, checking for correctness, refactoring and knowledge propagation.
+This is one of the many examples in which Haskell's theoretical foundations have very practical advantages.

 An example data entry for the delivery example above: